kwalczak80/Speedy-cars/README.md

 The logged-in user has the following options in the dashboard panel if they have booked at least one test drive:

-- by using the 'view' button to view the car booked for a test drive
+- by using the **View** button to view the car booked for a test drive
-- by using the 'edit' button to edit the information provided when booking a test drive (i.e. phone number, email address, test drive date).
+- by using the **Edit** button to edit the information provided when booking a test drive (i.e. phone number, email address, test drive date).
 Important - Car and Name fields are not editable as the user name and the car are linked together.

 ![Dashboard edit page](docs/images/existing-features/dashboard/dashboard-edit-booked-test-drive-details.JPG)

-- by using the 'cancel' button to cancel the test drive.
+- by using the **Cancel** button to cancel the test drive.
 In this case, a separate page will be displayed where the user will have to confirm whether or not they really wants to cancel the test drive.

 ![Dashboard cancellation page](docs/images/existing-features/dashboard/test-drive-cancellation.JPG)